-- ALTER - VCS - INITFILE <file name=""></file> Explanation = This is optiona l and does not affect the command. <file name=""> .</file> This is the name of the new VCS initialization file.
+- ALTER - VCS - INITFILE ON <medium name=""></medium> Explanation = This is optional and does not affect the command. <file name=""></file> This is the name of the new VCS initialization file.
 The new VCS initialization file is used for any subsequent initialization of VCS.
-ON <medium name=""></medium> the VCS initial This refers to the name of the storage device where the VCS initialization file is stored.
-The <medium name&gt; can be one of the following choices:</medium DISK This looks for the VCS initialization file on 100-byte media only.
+ON <medium name=""></medium> This refers to the name of the storage device where the VCS initialization file is stored.
+The <medium name=""> can be one of the following choices:</medium> DISK This looks for the VCS initialization file on 100-byte media only.
 If the file is not found, an error message is displayed on the ODT.
 PACK This looks for the VCS initialization file on all of the system's unrestricted diskpacks.
 If the file is not found, an error message is displayed on the ODT.
 A diskpack family name This looks for the VCS initialization file on the diskpacks of the entered family name.
 If the file is not found, an error message is displayed on the ODT.
+If /modium no mas is not antored a default medium

-If $<$ medium name $>$ is not entered, a default medium of DISK is used.
+If <medium name> is not entered, a default medium of DISK is used.